patoline/patoline/src/decap/doc/Parsers.typ

       and the result of the parsing is the parse character.
 The type of this atomic parser is hence ##char grammar##.
 \item ##EOF## parses the end of file character, and returns the expression
-      contained in the option field, or unit if it is abscent.
+      contained in the option field, or unit if it is absent.
 This terminal is almost always useless because all the parsing functions that parse the whole input automatically append ##EOF## at the end of the given grammar (this is not the case for ##partial_parse_string## for example).
-\item ##EMPTY## parses nothing and and always succeeds.
+\item ##EMPTY## parses nothing and always succeeds.
 It returns the
-      expression contained in the option field, or unit if it is abscent.
+      expression contained in the option field, or unit if it is absent.
 \item ##FAIL## fails immediately.
 If there is an option field, the value of
       The given expression will appear in the error message.
-\item ##DEGUG msg## parses nothing but print debuging information including
+\item ##DEBUG msg## parses nothing but print debugging information including
       the given string ##msg## to ##stderr##.
 \item ##CHR c## parses the character ##c## and returns the expression
-      contained in the option field, or the parsed character if the option is abscent.
-If ##c## is a character literal, ##CHR## can be ommited.
+      contained in the option field, or the parsed character if the option is absent.
+If ##c## is a character literal, ##CHR## can be omitted.
 \item ##STR s## parses the string ##s## an returns the expression contained
-      in the option field, or the parsed string if the option is abscent.
+      in the option field, or the parsed string if the option is absent.
 If
-      ##s## is a string literal, ##STR## can be ommited.
+      ##s## is a string literal, ##STR## can be omitted.
 \item ##RE r## parses the input according to the regular expression ##r##,
       which should be a ##string## formated as described in the documentation of the ##Str## module.
 If the option field is not provided, the value returned by the parser if the ##string## that was matched.
-Otherwise, the value of the optional field is returnd.
+Otherwise, the value of the optional field is returned.
 Note that the identifier
       ##group## is bound in the optional field, and can be used to compute
       the return value of the parser.
 It corresponds to a function that maps the natural integer ##n## to the ##n##-th matched group of the